aaloksinghvi/technicaltest/TEST2/README.md

 2. "action=check-disk" : with this action it should check the disk space on all servers and report any disk usage > 80%.
 Send an alert email to a selected email address (Pick your own).
 3. "action=check-status": with this action it should return the status of the application “rbcapp1” and a list of services that are down. (you can use the REST endpoint created in TEST1).

--Below is a sample command to run the playbook Ansible-playbook assignment.yml -I inventory -e action=verify_install ---- This is for verify install as an example
+Below is a sample command to run the playbook Ansible-playbook assignment.yml -I inventory -e action=verify_install ---- This is for verify install as an example